 Our vision is to create and protect a nature-rich woodland that eventually covers the entire site

-Memorial trees are planted on organised days in the late winter/early spring.
+Memorial trees are planted on organised days in January.
 Families who have arranged a burial in the preceding year are invited to choose a tree species and attend these days, when help will be available for those with less than green thumbs.
 If nobody is able to attend we will plant a tree on your behalf.
 Please indicate which species you would like on the ‘Application to Occupy’ or ‘Notice of Interment’.

 Only trees sourced and supplied by us can be planted here.
 This is to ensure that all trees are of the correct provenance and are not garden hybrids or trees from foreign nurseries that could introduce disease to the area as has recently happened with Ash trees to the UK.